huacnlee/rucaptcha/README.md

 ### Invalid message without Devise

 When you are using this gem without Devise, you may find out that the invalid message is missing.
-For this case, use the trick below to manually add your i18n invalid message.
+For this case, use the trick below to add your i18n invalid message manually.

 ```rb
 if verify_rucaptcha?(@user) && @user.save